kalinchih/aws-kinesis-study/README.md

 ---

 ## Recommendations
-- You should set the `initialPositionInStream` to `TRIM_HORIZON` in `KinesisConsumerConfig` for consumer startup, shutdown and Throttling.
-The `TRIM_HORIZON` is for the 1st time when KCL DynamoDB table.
+- You should set the `initialPositionInStream` to `TRIM_HORIZON` in `KinesisConsumerConfig` for consumer startup, shutdown and throttling.
+The
+`TRIM_HORIZON` is for the KCL 1st-time consume stream.
 Then, KCL based on the latest consumed `sequence number` from the DynamoDB table to consume stream records.
 - Your concrete KinesisConsumerHandler must have the ability to handle duplicate records.
-- Create another IAM
+- Create another IAM for this application

 ---